-Designs should represent a high-performance building so energy efficient that a renewable energy system could offset all the building's annual energy consumption.
-Along with achieving this level of performance, teams must demonstrate the effective integration of building science principles and best practice guidelines for the building enclosure and mechanical systems.
+Designs should represent a high-performance building so energy efficient that a renewable energy system can be expected to offset all the building's annual energy consumption.
+Along with achieving this level of performance, teams must demonstrate the effective integration of building science principles and best practices for the building enclosure and mechanical systems.